bitnami/containers/bitnami/spark/README.md

 ### Installing additional jars

 By default, this container bundles a generic set of jar files but the default image can be extended to add as many jars as needed for your specific use case.
-For instance, the following Dockerfile adds [`aws-java-sdk-bundle-1.11.704.jar`](https://mvnrepository.com/artifact/com.amazonaws/aws-java-sdk-bundle/1.11.704) using a multi-stage Docker build:
+For instance, the following Dockerfile adds [`aws-java-sdk-bundle-1.11.704.jar`](https://mvnrepository.com/artifact/com.amazonaws/aws-java-sdk-bundle/1.11.704):

 ```Dockerfile
 FROM curlimages/curl-base:latest as curl